Oil3/Floating-Camera/README.md

 **Download** from Releases.

+Our values aim to limit quantity/lines of code to the minimum required amount, with no external library and with minimal (here: none) dependencies: actual executable is 211KB, and 80% of app weight is from its icons.

 Floating Camera was inspired from Chi Won's "Floating Mirror' app https://github.com/iamchiwon/FloatingMirror/ Floating Camera was initially tought to check on _those weird noises_ that I heard downstairs most nights.
 Downstairs I have a powerhouse but broken screen macbookpro m1 max to which I connect via SSH or apple remote desktop/screen sharing to do all the Machine Learning work, and also to see from its iSight camera.